pkrishna1801/system-design/README.md

 ### Considered Alternative: Amazon SageMaker

-SageMaker is not ideal for this use case due to:
+SageMaker is not considered due to:
 - Limited customization, making Python frameworks like FastAPI a better choice for adding preprocessing or validation.
 - High costs for continuous, lightweight predictions; containerized APIs (ECS Fargate, EC2, Azure App Services) offer better cost-performance.
 - Tight integration with AWS-specific tools (e.g., Model Registry, Pipelines), limiting portability with tools like MLflow or DVC.